vighneshb04/Evolumin-Hackathon/README.md

 We welcome contributions from the community!
 To contribute, please follow these steps:

 Fork the repository
-Create a new branch:
+# Create a new branch

-    ```bash
 git checkout -b feature/your-feature-name

-Make your changes and commit them:
+# Make your changes and commit them

-    ```bash
 git commit -m "Add your message"

-Push to the branch:
+# Push to the branch

-    ```bash
 git push origin feature/your-feature-name

-Create a pull request
+# Create a pull request
+# After pushing the branch, go to your repository on GitHub
+# You will see an option to "Compare & pull request" for the branch you just pushed
+# Click on that button and follow the instructions to create a pull request

-Please ensure your code follows our coding standards and includes appropriate tests.
+# Please ensure your code follows the coding standards and includes appropriate tests

 📜 License
 This project is licensed under the GNU License.
 See the LICENSE file for details.